QuentinRa/blog.quentinra.dev/tools/docker/tags/run.md

 [Go back](..#most-used-instructions)

-Run a command with ``command``, a command in the os-image-specific language.
+Run a command with `command`, a command in the image's language.

 ```dockerfile
 RUN command